About the Race

 But be warned: those who forgo a finish at a certain distance in an attempt to reach beyond and fail (passing 50K for example and failing to reach 100K) will be counted as a DNF.
 To loosely quote TS Elliot: Only those who risk going too far, can find out how far they can truly go.
 There is no reward without risk.

-The male and female who win overall at 200Km will receive an additional award for their efforts….there will also be an award for the last place runner who survived cutoffs and exhaustion to finish in the face of seemingly insurmountable odds.
+The male and female who go the "Furthest and the Fastest" will receive an additional award for their efforts…there will also be an award for the last place runner who survived cutoffs and exhaustion to finish the 200Km in the face of seemingly insurmountable odds.
 These are guaranteed to be high end pieces that you will display proudly in your home.
 To the victors go the spoils.

 How tough are you?
 Dig deep….